Ayodhya — overview

 By Train

 Search "Ayodhya" as your origin (if departing) or destination (if arriving).
 Ayodhya Dham Junction (AY) is the main station.
-A city may have multiple railway stations — select the main one (usually named after the city) and choose a train based on journey duration, departure time, and class availability.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight

-Search by city name across IndiGo, Air India Express, Alliance Air, and Akasa Air.
+Search by city name across IndiGo, Air India Express, Alliance Air, and Akasa Air — these cover all domestic network from Ayodhya.

 By Bus